Complete Subset Averaging with Many Instruments: Subset Size Choice and Optimality

-Let $V(k) = f'(I-P^{k})(I-P_{f})(I-P^{k})f/N$.
 In \citet{donald2001choosing}, the higher-order variance term, which takes the form of $f'(I-P^{K})f/N$ where $P^{K}$ is the projection matrix consisting of $K$ instruments, decreases with $K$.
 This gives the bias-variance trade-off in their expression.
-In contrast, $V(k)$ has a different form from the usual higher-order variance (see the term, $(I-P_f)$, in the middle) and the monotone decrease with respect to $k$ is not always guaranteed.
+In contrast, $V(k)$ is the sum of two components and the monotone decrease with respect to $k$ is not always guaranteed.

+We further elaborate on the behavior of the higher-order variance term $V(k)$ using shrinkage.
 Since $I-P_{f}$ is idempotent, we can write

 where $u^k\equiv(I-P^k)f$.
 There exist two factors that force to move $V(k)$ into opposite directions as $k$ varies.
 First, the norm of $u^k$ decreases as $k$ increases since $P^{k^{*}}$ for $k^{*}>k$ is the average of the projection matrices on the space spanned by a larger set of instruments.
-This is the effect of decreasing higher-order variance with respect to $k$ as in \citet{donald2001choosing}.
 Second, $P^k$ can cause less shrinkage for $P^{k}f$ for a larger $k$, which makes the norm of $(I-P_f)u^k$ larger.
 Note that

-and that $P^k f$ with less shrinkage lies farther away from the space spanned by $f$ (see, e.g. Figure \ref{fg:projection}).
+and that $P^k f$ with less shrinkage lies farther away from the space spanned by $f$.
 Therefore, if the second factor dominates the first then $V(k)$ increases along with $k$.
-In Example 1 and Figure \ref{fg:projection} below, we provide a simple example.